heamu/Last-problem/README.md

 2. The problem will be stored in the extension.
 3. Click the extension icon to view your last 5 visited problems.

-## Contributing
-Feel free to submit issues and pull requests to improve the extension!

-## License
-This project is licensed under the MIT License.